sigstore/fulcio/README.md

 ### pkcs11 HSM / SoftHSM.

-fulcio may also be used with a pkcs11 HSM / SoftHSM.
+fulcio may also be used with a pkcs11 SoftHSM.
 You will also need pkcs11-tool

+> :warning: A SoftHSM does not provide the same security guarantees as hardware based HSM
+> Use for test development purposes only.

 Create a `config/crypto11.conf` file::